‘Little Women LA’: Christy McGinity Gibel Suffered Stroke, Faces Long Recovery

 A post shared by Christy McGinity Gibel (@lilchristyrocks) on

 Christy McGinity Gibel was thrown even more shade when Terra Jole was talking about her.
-Terra is still in the middle of her Dancing With The Stars stint and has been suffering a host of her own health problems but that hasn’t stopped her from getting pretty catty when it comes to Christy.
+Terra is still in the middle of her Dancing with the Stars stint and has been suffering a host of her own health problems, but that hasn’t stopped her from getting pretty catty when it comes to Christy.
 Terra said that when Christy comes on the TV while Little Women LA is airing, she just fast forwards through it.
-According to Reality Tea, Terra Jole thinks that Christy is just boring to her and she doesn’t want to waste her time watching her segments.
+According to Reality Tea, Terra Jole thinks that Christy is just boring to her and doesn’t want to waste her time watching her segments.

-There seems to be a lot of drama building for Season 6 of Little Women LA where many of the women are currently on the outs with each other.
-They certainly don’t give off the friends no matter what vibe that Little Women Atlanta or even Little Women Dallas give off.
+There seems to be a lot of drama building for Season 6 of Little Women LA, and many of the women are currently on the outs with each other.
+They certainly don’t give off the friends-no-matter-what vibe that Little Women Atlanta or even Little Women Dallas give off.

 Hopefully, Christy McGinity Gibel continues to recover from her neck surgery and the stroke that came with it.
 It also would be nice if she is able to mend fences with some of her castmates on Season 6 of Little Women LA.